 - Aquatic Habitat (Fish, Invertebrate and Physical Aquatic Habitat)

 - Floodplain Forest

 - Wetlands

 - Geomorphic and Water Quality

-- Aquatic Connectivity and Fish Passage

 - Fish Stranding

 Monitoring for aquatic habitat, floodplain forest and wetlands is associated with impacts warranting mitigation.
-Monitoring for geomorphology and aquatic connectivity is for impacts that were not deemed to be significant, and will be further assessed following Project construction and operation.
+Monitoring for geomorphology is for impacts that were not deemed to be significant, and will be further assessed following Project construction and operation.